kbase/taxonomy_re_api/README.md

 Fetch the children for a taxon vertex.
 Defaults to direct children, but can be specified to return multiple levels of children.

+The optional "search_text" parameter can be specified to search on scientific name for the children.

+Within `"search_text"`, you can use this syntax to refine the results:
+* Separate search terms by comma: "rhodobacter,pseudomonas"
+* To search against a term **OR** another term, use a "|" prefix: "rhodobacter,|pseudomonas"
+* To search by prefix, use the "prefix:" prefix: "prefix:rhodo,|prefix:pseudo"
+* To exclude a term, use `"-term"`

 Example request:

 ```sh